 Need specific examples of what to look for?
-I get it I like to be organized too.
 You can search the interweb for play-based learning curriculum or activities.
 Start with play-based learning activities and look for FREE items (like the one below) to get you started.
 If you’re looking to buy preschool curriculum you can also check out the themes in my shop.

 When should I start working on preschool activities?